 Avoid wearing uncomfortable, body-hugging clothes, especially when you have a big tummy.
 You should also be careful about the shoes you wear.
 Buy some supportive shoes if the roads are slippery or waterlogged.
 Avoid rubber-soled shoes or slippers as they can cause you to slip on wet surfaces.
 If you are a working woman, it is advisable to carry an extra set of clothes as it can be of great help if you get drenched.

 Healthy Food: Monsoon is the time when you need to be very cautious about your diet and food intake.
 Staying hydrated is essential, even during the rains.
-Drink plenty of water (strictly filtered), coconut water, homemade lemonade, or juices packed in tetra packs.
+Drink plenty of water (strictly filtered), coconut water, homemade lemonade or juices.
 Avoid food served by roadside vendors, like raw or chopped vegetables and cut fruits, juices, snacks, and water, or milk-based drinks.
 They have a tendency to absorb moisture too fast making them ideal agents for bacterial growth.
 Food-borne and waterborne diseases increase during the monsoons.
-So, if you must eat out, choose a place that is known for its cleanliness and hygiene.
+So, if you eat out, choose a place that is known for its cleanliness and hygiene.

 Boost your immunity levels by eating more home-cooked food.
 Use filtered water to cook, knead the dough or wash the meat you want to cook.
-Raw eggs and sea foods should essentially be avoided during monsoons.
-Be extremely careful with foods like prawns and fish as this is the breeding season for them.
+Raw eggs and seafood should essentially be avoided during monsoons.
+Be extremely careful with foods like prawns and fish as monsoon is the breeding season.